Mindful Minimalism: Declutter Your Mind & Your Life

 As we set out on the path towards minimalism, envision yourself on a Denver-based reality show, sieving through your belongings.
 Separate the wheat from the chaff.
 Let go of distractions that no longer serve their purpose.
 As famous Japanese tidying expert, Marie Kondo would suggest, preserves only those things that “spark joy”.
 There’s a certain liberation that accompanies the discarding of excess.
 Not dissimilar to un-friending that high-school mate who’s all the time flooding your timeline with those endless cat memes!

-Action Step: Artistically assemble Thoughtfully
+Action Step: Curate Thoughtfully

-As you start and pare down your belongings, back up your aim.
+As you start and pare down your belongings, back up your objective.
 Align your discarding action with your newfound values.
 A good question to ponder – Are these objects alleviating your life or unquieting it?

 Get Familiar With the Empty: From Void to Sanctuary

 Having carved out physical and mental space for yourself, let this breathable vacuum be your haven for fresh inspiration.
 Get Familiar With the opportunity that each empty square foot tacitly presents.
 A tranquil spot for a Zen garden, perhaps?
 Or a cozy alcove for some mindful meditation?
-Learn to value the profundity of emptiness.
+Learn to appreciate the profundity of emptiness.
 Understand that an empty space doesn’t translate to a void.
 It’s, instead, a beautiful canvabout countless likelihoods.

 Action Step: Fill the Space with Significance

-Mindful Reflection: Authentic Book to Introspection
+Mindful Reflection: Authentic Guide to Introspection

 The undertaking of tenets of minimalism central to your life requires constancy in self-reflection.
-Check your choices.
+Scrutinize your choices.
 Analyze if you are straying away or steering closer to your realigned principles.
 Do your decisions echo your core values or have they lost themselves in our proverbial New York Subway?
 Regular introspection allows you the flexibility to correct your course, keeping your sights on your North Star.

 Action Step: Regular Check-ins